LinkedInLearning/github-actions-for-ci-cd-4375061/Ch03/03_06_solution_develop_a_container_image_pipeline/README.md

 # SOLUTION
 1. Create two new repos.
 1. In the first repo, add a workflow for a Python application.

-    Use a starter workflow.
+Create a workflow using the starter workflow for *Python applications*.

     From the repo homepage, Select: